Weather for the Following Location: Birmingham map, United States

 Arrests Made Following Chase

-Despite the driver’s attempts to elude law enforcement authorities, the chase came to an end with the arrest of two South Carolina residents.
+Despite the driver’s attempts to elude law enforcement authorities, the chase came to an end with the arrest of two Alabama residents.
 The Volvo driver, identified as 38-year-old Chesnie M. Redmond from Fountain Inn, was arrested and hit with charges of felony attempting to elude, reckless endangerment, possession of marijuana, and possession of drug paraphernalia.
 In addition to these charges, Redmond incurred multiple traffic violations.

 The passenger, 26-year-old Denzel M. Talton from Greer, also attempted to evade arrest by fleeing on foot following the conclusion of the chase but was quickly apprehended.
 Talton faces charges of attempting to elude and possession of marijuana.